-- July 2013 - the second full pay period after the release of the July 2014 Index

-- January 2014 - the second full pay period after the release of the January 2014 Index

-- July 2014 - the second full pay period after the release of the July 2014 Index

-- January 2015 - the second full pay period after the release of the January 2015 Index

-- July 2015 - the second full pay period after the release of the July 2015 Index

-- January 2016 - the second full pay period after the release of the January 2016 Index

-C The basic salary schedule provided for in Table One and Step P of Table Two of this Agreement shall be increased 1 cent per hour for each full 0.4 of a point increase in the applicable Index above the Base Index.
-For example, if the increase in the Index from July 2012 to January 2013 is 1.2 points, all pay scales for employees covered by this Agreement will be increased by 3 cents per hour.
+- the second full pay period after the release of the July 2016 Index - the second full pay period after the release of the January 2017 Index - the second full pay period after the release of the July 2017 Index - the second full pay period after the release of the January 2018 Index - the second full pay period after the release of the July 2018 Index - the second full pay period after the release of the January 2019 Index - the second full pay period after the release of the July 2019 Index - C The basic salary schedule provided for in Table One and Step P of Table Two of this Agreement shall be increased 1 cent per hour for each full 0.4 of a point increase in the applicable Index above the Base Index.
+For example, if the increase in the Index from July 2016 to January 2017 is 1.2 points, all pay scales for employees covered by this Agreement will be increased by 3 cents per hour.
 In no event will a decline in the Index below the Base Index result in a decrease in the pay scales provided for in this Agreement.
 Steps BB through O in the basic salary schedules provided for in Table Two of this Agreement shall receive COLAs calculated using the formula in this paragraph, adjusted proportionally as reflected in Table Two.

 - D In the event the appropriate Index is not published on or before the beginning of the effective payroll period, any adjustment required will be made effective at the beginning of the second payroll period after publication of the appropriate Index. - E No adjustment, retroactive or otherwise, shall be made due to any revision which may later be made in the published figures for the Index for any month mentioned in 4.B., above. - F If during the life of this Agreement, the BLS ceases to make available the CPI-W (1967=100), the parties agree to use the CPI-W (1982-84=100) at such time as BLS ceases to make available the CPI-W (1967=100).
-At the time of change to the CPI-W (1982-84=100), the cost-of-living formula in Section 9.4.C. will be recalculated to provide the same cost-of-living adjustment that would have been granted under the formula using the CPI-W (1967=100).
+At the time of change to the CPI-W (1982-84=100), the cost-of-living formula in Section 9.3C will be recalculated to provide the same cost-of-living adjustment that would have been granted under the formula using the CPI-W (1967=100).